 If you were admitted to the program conditionally, contact your advisor to determine what you must do to have the conditional status removed.
 Generally this involves taking missing prerequisite courses, or repeating undergraduate courses in which you received low grades.

 Please visit the page Graduation Writing Assessment Requirement Policy for details.

 You must first pass the GWAR before applying for Advance to Candidacy.
 If you haven't passed the GWAR, contact your graduate advisor for guidance.

 Maintain a GPA of at Least 3.0

 Graduate students must maintain a cumulative GPA of at least 3.0 to remain in good standing.
-If the GPA falls below 3.0, students will be placed on academic probation and may eventually be disqualified (removed from program).
+If the GPA falls below 3.0, students will be placed on academic warning and may eventually be disqualified (removed from program).